Cigna vs. UnitedHealthcare

-Cigna does have a leg up in terms of quality though, with its perfect 5-star rating for 2021.
-And Cigna claims a larger network of participating providers than UnitedHealthcare.
+Both companies are roughly identical in terms of plan quality, but Cigna claims a larger network of participating providers than UnitedHealthcare.

-If you value quality and don’t mind paying a little bit more to get it, Cigna might be the Medicare carrier for you.
+If you value ease of use and don’t mind paying a little bit more to get it, Cigna might be the Medicare carrier for you.
 If affordability and selection top your list, UnitedHealthcare may be the way to go.

 Either way, you should be sure to gather plan quotes from a number of different insurance companies so that you can be sure you're getting the best Medicare plan for your needs.